-Aztec has four parks, a water park within walking distance from the hotel, and a public golf course three miles away from the hotel with a restaurant/bar.
-A half-block from the Step Back Inn is the local bus stop that goes to Farmington.
-A walking/bike trail behind the Step Back Inn leads to Aztec Ruins National Monument, and Chaco Culture National Historic Park is about a one-hour drive from Aztec.
+Aztec has four parks and a water park within walking distance from the apartments.
+A half-block from the Step Back Inn Apartments is the local bus stop that goes to Farmington.
+A walking/bike trail behind the Step Back Inn Apartments leads to Aztec Ruins National Monument, and Chaco Culture National Historic Park is about a one-hour drive from Aztec.
 If you fly fish, the San Juan River is only 20 minutes away and beautiful!

 Navajo Lake is the second largest lake in the state with two marinas and two boat docks.
 Navajo Lake is a haven for boaters of every stripe and is a world-class fishing destination with day use areas and a serene trail along the river.